 Maj.
 George Washington (Eric Forster of Butler) and guide Christopher Gist (Bob Shaner of Leechburg) react to a musket shot fired by a "French Indian" (Robin Herne of Pittsburgh, obscured by smoke) in one of nine reenactments during hikes along the Connoquenessing Creek in Harmony during Saturday’s commemoration of the 260th anniversary of Washington’s 1753 mission to demand French withdrawal from the Ohio Country, sparking the French and Indian War.
-The program by the Harmony Museum, Old Stone House and Washington’s Trail 1753 attracted more than 300 people, a record turnout for the annual event.
+The program by the Harmony Museum and Washington’s Trail 1753 attracted more than 300 people, a record turnout for the annual event.
 Washington’s party spent the night of Nov.
 30-Dec.
 1, 1753, at a Delaware Indian village near the site of today’s Harmony; 27 days later an Indian from a northern tribe allied with the French fired the War’s first shot at Washington east of today’s Evans City, but missed.

 Hike with George Washington---November 29th

 George Washington is coming to Harmony, Pa.
 Saturday morning, November 29th, for his historic mission to western Pennsylvania.
 You can join in on the excitement.
 You’ll hike to a re-enactment of Washington’s camp along the Connoquenessing Creek, visit with French and Indian War re-enactors, and witness the Indian gunshot that almost killed Washington when he was just 21 years old.